How we scaled GAIA to use thousands of tools

 “find a tool that fetches latest GitHub pull requests.”

-retrieve_toolsstep queries the vector store and finds the most relevant matches. -
+A retrieve_tools step queries the vector store and finds the most relevant matches.

 Those tools are then dynamically bound to the model at runtime.